ajs17/memills/content/people/mills-edward-hallock-1819/index.md

 The original structures of both the Mills' store in Brooktondale and the Mills' home in Brooktondale still exist at the time I write this.

 There are relevant photos taken from the hills above and behind the Mills' store that show the roof and outline of the building.
-The storefront of M. E. Mills is visible in the background, mostly obstructed, in photos that feature the Shurter Hotel next door (the Shurter Hotel sat between the Mills' store and the lower bridge over Six Mile Creek in Brookton).
+The storefront of M. E. Mills is visible in the background, mostly obstructed, in photos that feature the Shurter House next door (the Shurter House sat between the Mills' store and the lower bridge over Six Mile Creek in Brookton).

 In a book of local history that Gertrude Conant created for her son, there is a photo that includes the front of M. E. Mills, with the Mills' home in the background, purportedly taken approximately 1915.
 So far, we have only seen a photo of this photo, it appears quite small, and the store front appears to be over-exposed, hiding much detail.
 It is expected that this book will be donated to the Caroline Historian in the future, and we will be able to get a better look at it.
 We are also hopeful that an original print and/or negative exists somewhere in the collection.